aliowx/university_task/README.md

 This project explores the application of **data analysis** and **deep learning** techniques in the field of **artificial intelligence**.
 It focuses on solving [briefly mention the problem or topic, e.g., image classification, sentiment analysis, anomaly detection, etc.].

-The project demonstrates how data-driven insights can be leveraged to build and train AI models for [specific use-case].
+The project demonstrates how data-driven insights can be leveraged to build and train AI models for train.

 ---